Jackass Forever: Filming

-Wee Man stated that they originally planned to film in different locations around the world, which was ultimately thwarted by the COVID-19 pandemic.
+Wee Man stated that the original plan was to film in different locations around the world, which was ultimately thwarted by the COVID-19 pandemic.
 He also claimed that Paramount Pictures used Jackass Forever to see how film studios could potentially resume filming during the pandemic.
-Because the majority of the film was filmed during the COVID-19 pandemic, all cast and crew members had to be tested for COVID-19 every day of filming.
+Because the majority of the film was filmed during the pandemic, all cast and crew members had to be tested for COVID-19 daily during filming.
 On January 6, 2022, Jeff Tremaine stated that all of the testing combined had a cost of "about over (sic) one million dollars".

 Test filming began on December 10, 2019.
-During the two days of test filming, professional skateboarder Aaron "Jaws" Homoki broke his hand, and got a concussion.
+During the two days of test filming, professional skateboarder Aaron "Jaws" Homoki broke his hand, and suffered a concussion.
 Principal photography started on March 3, 2020.
 On the first day of filming, the cast threw snakes on Bam Margera in the dark in order to induce his fear of snakes.
-Two days after receiving the green-light, Steve-O and Johnny Knoxville were hospitalized.
-Filming had shut down in March 2020, due to the COVID-19 pandemic, and resumed seven months later on October 19, 2020, with Dimitry Elyashkevich serving as cinematographer.
+Two days after the movie was greenlit, Steve-O and Johnny Knoxville were hospitalized.
+Filming was halted in March 2020 due to the COVID-19 pandemic and resumed seven months later on October 19, 2020, with Dimitry Elyashkevich serving as cinematographer.

 Injuries

 Wee Man said that out of all Jackass films, "this one hurt the most".
 On December 15, 2020, it was reported that Knoxville and Steve-O had been hospitalized due to on-set injuries.
 Knoxville was injured while filming a rodeo stunt at the ranch of Gary Leffew.
-After being charged by a bull, he suffered a broken rib, a broken wrist, a concussion and a hemorrhage on his brain.
+After being charged by a bull, he suffered a broken rib, a broken wrist, a concussion and a brain hemorrhage.
+Dave England broke one of his teeth after the "Toilet Geyser".
 Steve-O broke his collarbone but the stunt was cut.
 Steve-O also lost both of his eyebrows in another scene that was cut from the film, but was shown in Jackass 4.5.
 Ehren McGhehey ruptured his right testicle after one of the "Cup Tests".
 Pro skateboarder Aaron "Jaws" Homoki severely burnt his right hand in another cut scene.
 Dave England also burnt his right hand during the opening sequence.
 Zach Holmes got an infection after he glided into the cactus patch.
+Cameraman and associate producer Rick Kosick broke his ankle during the opening sequence.